-Break Down of the 2018 Breach Level Index (BLI) Stats:
+Break Down of the 2018 Breach Level Index Stats:

-Data breaches had a field day in 2017.
-According to the BLI, a system used by Gemalto to track compromised records, 2017 was one of the only years where more than two billion records were compromised in publicly disclosed data breaches.
-The only other year to do so was 2013 due to the exposure of all three billion Yahoo users’ accounts, an event which Verizon Communications disclosed four years later.
+Data breaches had a field day in 2018.
+According to the Breach Level Iindex, a database compiled by Gemalto to track publicly reported data breaches disclosed in news media reports, 2018 is one of the only years where more than two billion records were compromised in publicly disclosed data breaches.
+The only other year to do so was 2013 due to the exposure of all three billion Yahoo users’ accounts.

-But now another year has exceeded the threshold of two billion breached files.
-Gemalto has analyzed the BLI’s observations during the first half of 2018.
-Its findings are truly staggering.
-In just six months, the system tracked more than 4.5 billion breached data files.
-This figure represents a 133 percent increase over H1 2017, and it’s more than double the amount reported for the entire 2017 calendar year.
+Gemalto has analyzed the Breach Level Index during the first half of 2018 and the findings are truly staggering.
+In just six months, the system tracked more than 3.3 billion breached data files.
+This figure represents a 72 percent increase over the first half of 2017.

 The Main Trends From the 2018 Report: